Graphic Packaging Holding Company (GPK) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 28, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Graphic Packaging Holding Company ("Graphic Packaging" or the "Company") (NYSE: GPK).
+LOS ANGELES, June 3, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Graphic Packaging Holding Company ("Graphic Packaging" or the "Company") (NYSE: GPK) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR GRAPHIC PACKAGING INVESTMENTS, CLICK HERE BEFORE JULY 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN GRAPHIC PACKAGING HOLDING COMPANY (GPK), CLICK HERE BEFORE JULY 6, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?